Siddhartha Festival 2023

 #bodhgaya #buddha #shakyamuni #mahabodhi

 #wisdom #bihartourism #sacredarts #enlightenment

-Siddhartha was born as an Indian prince, but he wasn’t born enlightened.
-It’s tempting to deify him; to say a God walked amongst us, but that would go against everything he taught us.
-The moment Prince Siddhartha encountered suffering, he dedicated his life to find a way out of it, for himself and everyone else.
-He renounced all material belongings, suffered adversity, triumphed over desire and longing to eventually achieve enlightenment.
-When he became the ‘Buddha’, he laid out the path he followed in a way that any and all humans beings could attain exactly the same enlightenment for themselves.
+Siddhartha was born an Indian prince, but he wasn’t born enlightened.
+It’s tempting to deify him; to say a God walked amongst us, but that would go against every teaching of his.
+The moment Prince Siddhartha encountered suffering, he dedicated his life to find a way out of it; for himself and everyone else.
+When he became the ‘Buddha’, he laid out the path he followed so all human beings could attain enlightenment themselves.